 What described above is exactly what happened in the past, for intra-EU sales.
 An important difference is that, to charge VAT to UK consumers, we will need a UK VAT number.
 We already applied to get such number from the UK Revenue Office, but we haven’t received one yet.

 How the changes might affect our customers

 Unfortunately, without the UK VAT number, we can’t charge VAT to UK consumers.
 Still, the UK Revenue would ask us to pay them the applicable VAT, which we can’t collect.
 They suggested us to just increase prices, to “cover” for the VAT, but that is not feasible, as it could affect all other clients as well.

+Due to this “wrinkle”, we had to take a difficult decision.
+Starting from the 1st of January 2021, we will no longer be able to sell our products to UK consumers.
+If you try to place an order with a UK billing address, you will be required to enter a valid VAT number to complete the purchase.
 This restriction will be in place until we will receive the necessary documentation from the UK Revenue Office, which will allow us to resume charging VAT to UK consumers.
 As of today, we don’t know how long that is going to take.
 The officer informed us that this registration process can take several weeks, and there isn’t much we can do to speed up the process.